PrestaShop/example-modules/demomultistoreform/README.md

 #### Delete from the listing

-If an element is associated with several shops, then if I delete it from the listing, it will be disassociated from the selected context(s) and deleted if it is no longer associated with any store.
+If an element is associated with several shops, then a user deletes it from the listing, it will be dissociated from the selected context(s) and deleted if it is no longer associated with any store.

  ### Supported PrestaShop versions